Fonta1n3/FullyNoded/Readme.md

 `descriptor:x25519:PHK2DFSCNNJ75U3GUA3SHCVEGPEJMZAPEKQGL5YLVM2GV6NORB6Q`

 Save and exit and you have one of the most secure node/light client set ups possible. (assuming your server is firewalled off)

+## QuickConnect URL Scheme

+Fully Noded has a deep link registered with the following prefix `btcrpc://`

+If you are a node manufacturer you can embed such a link to your web based UI that allows a user who has Fully Noded installed on their device to add and connect to their node with a single tap from the web based UI.

+The format of the URL is:

+`btcrpc://<rpcuser>:<rpcpassword>@<hidden service hostname>:<hidden service port>?label=<optional node label>&v2password=<optional v2 password>`

+Example with label and v2password:

+`btcrpc://rpcuser:rpcpassword@kjhfefe.onion:8332?label=nodeName&v2password=uenfieufnuf4`

+Example without label and v2password:

+`btcrpc://rpcuser:rpcpassword@kjhfefe.onion:8332`

+Fully Noded is compatible with either V2 or V3 authenticated hidden services, the user has the option in the app to add a V3 private key for V3 cookie authentication.
+V2 authentication is only supported in the URL itself (e.g. the user has no option of manually inputting one).

 ## Security & Privacy